ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/fetching-data/sorting.md

 To use a sort convention you have to extend `SortConvention` and override the `Configure` method.
 Alternatively, you can directly configure the convention over the constructor argument.
 You then have to register your custom convention on the schema builder with `AddConvention`.
 By default a new convention is empty.
-To add the default behaviour you have to add `AddDefaults`.
+To add the default behavior you have to add `AddDefaults`.

 ```csharp
 public class CustomConvention